-This course builds on Introduction to Computers, Part I and provides an overview of the various types of software available for personal computers.
+This class is a continuation of Introduction to Personal Computers, Part I. This class provides an overview of the various types of software available for PC's.
+This course is designed to provide students with skills necessary for success in the computerized.

-1105 INTRODUCTION TO WINDOWS, PART I 0 UNITS
+CEV 0106 INTRODUCTION TO WINDOWS, PART I 0 UNITS 3 hours

-Course introduces students to the Windows Operating System and is designed to provide students with basic skills necessary for personal or professional success.
+Course introduces students to the Windows Operating System and is designed to provide students with basic skills necessary for personal or professional success

-1107 INTRODUCTION TO WINDOWS, PART II 0 UNITS
+CEV 0108 INTRODUCTION TO WINDOWS, PART II 0 UNITS